jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (a) the requirements of regulations made under section 74(1)﻿(i) that relate to the security of licensed dealer premises:
   (b) the requirements of regulations made under section 74(1)﻿(j) that relate to the security of premises where firearms are kept:
   (c) the issuing of identifying markings for firearms and magazines manufactured in or imported into New Zealand:
-  (d) the approval of any shooting club or certification of any shooting range:
+  (d) the approval of any pistol shooting club or certification of any pistol shooting range:
+  (da) the enrolment of any non-pistol shooting club or non-pistol shooting range:
   (e) how to demonstrate the positive behaviours, skills, and knowledge that are expected of a fit and proper person:
   (f) how to manage specific situations where non-licensed persons come into possession of a firearm:
   (g) matters that health practitioners consider when determining whether to notify the Police under section 92: